“Find Your Passion” Is Dumb Advice

 Go out and try a lot of stuff.
 Pay attention to how you feel when you are doing the thing.

-Does it put you in a state of flow where your skill level is stretched and you are being appropriately challenged?
+Does it put you in a state of flow where your skill level is stretched and you are being appropriately challenged?3

-Does it incorporate your “signature strengths” as defined by Martin Seligman, which are your unique character strengths and, according to research, when you use your signature strengths at work your productivity and overall job satisfaction goes up.
+Does it incorporate your “signature strengths” as defined by Martin Seligman, which are your unique character strengths?
+When you use your signature strengths at work your productivity and overall job satisfaction go up.4

 Do you want to improve at it?